KotaroTanabe/MyMahjong/core/README.md

 - Pinfu (all sequences with no extra fu)
 - Dora (bonus tiles from indicators)
 - Riichi (declaring ready hand)
+- Kan draws a replacement tile and reveals an extra dora indicator

 Fu is calculated using a simplified model based on meld composition and honor tiles.
 See `Score.ts` for details.